RocketChat/docs-old/guides/administrator-guides/custom-emoji.md

 ![Access emoji example](../../.gitbook/assets/access-emoji.png)

-You can also use these emojis using their name and aliases like `:hammy:` or `:savage:`
+You can also use these emojis using their name and aliases like `:hammy:` or `:savage:`.

 ## Delete/Edit custom emoji